Real Option Pricing using Quantum Computers: Alternative schedule for QAMC

-Nevertheless, it is important to note that, for derivatives whose payoffs can become negative, this method will not yield to correct prices approximations.
-In order to illustrate this, suppose that there is a payoff of the form:
+Nevertheless, it is important to note that, for derivatives whose payoffs can become negative, the naive use of this method will not yield to correct prices approximations.
+In order to illustrate this, suppose that there is a payoff of the form (see Figure \ref{fig:linear_payoff}):

 with $T$ being the maturity of the contract, $S_T$ the price of the underlying at maturity and $K$ the strike price of the contract (see \cite{survey} for details).